-• Foreign tourists have brought a lot of money into the town and has helped sustain the economy.
+• Foreign tourists have brought a lot of money into the town and has helped the economy.
 This has helped many local businesses.
 However, there are worries that tourists would stay in the new resort rather than the town's many 'Bed and Breakfasts' and hotels.

-• Although foreign tourists have brought a lot of money into the town, this has meant that many locals can no longer afford the high prices in hte shops and restaurants.
+• Although foreign tourists have brought a lot of money into the town, this has meant that many locals can no longer afford the high prices in the shops and restaurans.

 • Many tourists love the town so much that they end up buying property in the area and using their house as a holiday home.
-This has a detrimental effect on many businesses and pushes up house prices for the young people in the town - many of whom will end up choosing to move away from Strathbirnie.
+This has a negative effect on many businesses and pushes up house prices for the young people in the town - many of whom will have to move away from Strathbirnie.

-The local people are worried that their Hebridean culture is being eroded by the tourist trade.
-If the resort is not built in Strathbirnie, there are other towns on Caola that are interested in the resort and the foreign tour operator can move to a more receptive town if needs be.
+• The local people are worried that Hebridean culture is being damaged by the tourist trade.

+• If the resort is not built in Strathbirnie, there are other towns on Caola that are interested in the resort and the foreign tour operator can move to a more enthusiastic town if necessary.